jonathanzliu/DexCoverPad/README.md

 | Left / Right Click buttons | Click |
 | Fullscreen button | Hide all controls and the system bars — only the pad remains |

-Pinch uses the keyboard device this app also registers over UHID, so it maps onto the same Ctrl + wheel shortcut Samsung's own trackpad uses.
+Pinch uses the keyboard device this app also registers over UHID, so it maps onto Ctrl + wheel.
 Recents and Back are injected into the external/DeX display with `input -d <display> keyevent`.

 Sensitivity is adjustable with the slider (0.1×–5.0×, applied on the app side).